ocaml/ocaml.org/data/tutorials/guides/1wf_06_database.md

 ## Itering a List of Queries, Transactions

-Using `List.map` can easily create queries... but they won't be chained from a `lwt` point of vue.
+Using `List.map` creates queries that won't be chained from a `lwt` point of vue.
 The `Lwt_list.iter_s` and `Lwt_list.map_s` can iter them... but won't stop at the first error.